Skip to content

 }

-The first step in any expectation is to use quasi_label() to capture a “labelled value”, i.e. a list that contains both the value ($val) for testing and a label ($lab) for messaging.
-This is a pattern that exists for fairly esoteric reasons; you don’t need to understand it, just copy and paste it 🙂.
+The first step in any expectation is to use quasi_label() to capture a “labeled value”, i.e., a list that contains both the value ($val) for testing and a label ($lab) used to make failure messages as informative as possible.
+This is a pattern that exists for fairly esoteric reasons; you don’t need to understand it, just copy and paste it.

 Next you need to check each way that object could violate the expectation.
 In this case, there’s only one check, but in more complicated cases there can be multiple checks.
 In most cases, it’s easier to check for violations one by one, using early returns to fail().
-This makes it easier to write informative failure messages that state both what the object is and what you expected.
+This makes it easier to write informative failure messages that first describe what was expected and then what was actually seen.

 Finally, if the object is as expected, call pass() with act$val.
-Returning the input value is good practice since expectation functions are called primarily for their side-effects (triggering a failure).
-This allows expectations to be chained:
+This is good practice because expectation functions are called primarily for their side-effects (triggering a failure), and returning the value allows expectations to be piped together:

 mtcars |>